sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 The Microsoft Office suite of tiles appears at the top, left corner of the Start layout.
 There are a few different options available to customize this suite of tiles.
 The option you choose should reflect the version of Office you've pre-installed to the device.

-* If you've pre-installed any version of Office to the device, use the `AppendOfficeSuite` tag in `LayoutModification.xml`.
+* If you've pre-installed Office to the device, use the `AppendOfficeSuite` tag in `LayoutModification.xml`.
-  * Use the `AppendOfficeSuiteChoice` tag to indicate the version of Office that's pre-installed (Office 365, Office 2016, or Office Mobile).
+  * Use the `AppendOfficeSuiteChoice` tag to indicate the version of Office that's pre-installed (Office desktop bridge, or Office UWP).
   * The version of Office you indicate in `LayoutModification.xml` must match the version of Office that's pre-installed to the device.

 * Alternately, use the `AppendDownloadOfficeTile` tag in `LayoutModification.xml` if you have not pre-installed Office to the device and would like to add a **Download Office** tile to the suite.

-### Office 365
+### Office desktop bridge

-We recommend pre-installing Office 365 to the device over other versions of Office.
+We recommend pre-installing Office desktop bridge on all devices where the screen is 10.1 inches or larger.
+Office desktop bridge is included in the OEM Pre-installation Kit (OPK).
+After pre-installing Office desktop bridge, you can configure `LayoutModification.xml` to display each app (Word, Excel, PowerPoint, Skype, Outlook, OneNote, and OneDrive) as a tile in the Office suite of tiles.

 In Windows 10 version 1803, you can change the heading of the Office suite of tiles to **Office 365** to better highlight the Office 365 apps you've made available on the device.
+For older versions of Windows, you can set the heading to **Create**.

 To use the new **Office 365** heading and tile layout, add the following two tags to `LayoutModification.xml`: